702-430-7900

 Before you start shopping, it’s a good idea to:

-• Set a budget (a mortgage broker can help with this)
+• Set Budget: Set a budget (a mortgage broker can help with this)

-• Plan for a down payment (typically between 10 and 20 percent of the asking price)
+• Plan Down Payment: Plan for a down payment (typically between 10 and 20 percent of the asking price)

 What Will a Lender Require?

-To get preapproved for a mortgage, you’ll want to meet with a mortgage broker or lender, who will assess your credit and finances to determine whether you are “mortgage-ready”.
-Getting a preapproval letter can give you buying power when you’re shopping around, since sellers may prefer to contract with a buyer who has already qualified for a mortgage.
+Credit & Finances Assessment: You’ll want to meet with a mortgage broker or lender, who will assess your credit and finances to determine whether you are “mortgage-ready”.
+Getting a preapproval letter can give you buying power when you’re shopping around, since sellers may prefer to contract with a buyer who qualifies for a mortgage.

-NOTE: A prequalification letter is NOT the same as a preapproval.
-The prequalification basically means that a lender has checked your credit, but this does NOT mean you will be approved for a home loan.
-Preapproval or “approval letter” means your lender has examined your qualifications and determined that you will be able to obtain a home loan, provided your financial situation remains the same throughout the home buying process.
-To get preapproved, your lender will request:
+A prequalification letter is NOT the same as a preapproval.
+The prequalification basically means that a lender checked your credit, but this does NOT guarantee a home loan approval.
+Preapproval or “approval letter” means your lender examined your qualifications and determined that you can obtain a home loan, provided your financial situation remains the same throughout the home buying process.

 • A credit checkCredit